LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing.rst

 .. note::
    This step is available in  ``step_8_radial_surfaces_c_pfr.dg``

-For the core region t is necessary to add a surface which will define the extent to which the grid penetrates into the core.
+For the core region it is necessary to add a surface which will define the extent to which the grid penetrates into the core.

 Assign "Add surface" to the middle mouse button.